Sign In

 But, keep in mind if a health professional completes additional certifications, licenses, education, and training, the additional education and credentials can potentially expand their scope of practice.

 As a health coach, you’ll work with many different types of clients in the wellness space.
-And during the course of the coach/client relationship, you’ll receive many kinds of questions and concerns about various health, fitness, wellness, and medical-related topics.
+During the course of the coach/client relationship, you’ll receive many kinds of questions and concerns about various health, fitness, wellness, and medical-related topics.
 If a health coach gives advice or makes suggestions outside of their scope of practice, they could put a client at risk and end up with a lawsuit on their hands.
 So, it’s essential for health coaches (and all health and wellness professionals) to understand their scope of practice and adhere to it.

 First and foremost, it’s essential to keep in mind that this information is not intended to be legal advice.
 It is important to get current regulations on this topic from a legal professional in your local area for the most up-to-date and accurate advice specific to you and your health coaching business.